 Managing Editor : Anthony Glinoer, U. de Sherbrooke

-Executive Assistant : Cécile Delbecchi, U. de Sherbrooke
+Executive Assistant : Judith Haviernick, U. de Sherbrooke

-Editorial Board : Nicholas Dion (U. de Sherbrooke), Björn-Olav Dozo (FNRS, U. de Liège), Sara Harvey (U. of Victoria), Leslie Howsam (Windsor University), Scott McLaren (York University).
+Editorial Board : Nicholas Dion (U. of Sherbrooke), Björn-Olav Dozo (U. of Liège), Sara Harvey (U. of Victoria), Leslie Howsam (Windsor University), Julien Lefort-Favreau (Queen's U.), Scott McLaren (York U.).

 Translators : Shirley Fortier and Michelle Ariss

-Scientific Committee : Frédéric Barbier (IHMC-ENS), Claude La Charité (U. du Québec à Rimouski), José Antonio Cordon (U. de Salamanca), Robert Darnton (Harvard University), Ian Gadd (Bath University), Carole Gerson (Simon Fraser University), Claude Hauser (U. de Fribourg), Lucie Hotte (U. d'Ottawa), Michel Lacroix (U. du Québec à Montréal), Éric Leroux (U. de Montréal), Yvan Lamonde (U. McGill), Bertrand Legendre (U. Paris-13), Martin Lyons (U. of New South Wales), Dominique Marquis (U. du Québec à Montréal), Eli McLaren (U. McGill), Jacques Michon (U. de Sherbrooke), Jean-Yves Mollier (U. Versailles-Saint-Quentin-en-Yvelines), Claire Parfait (U. Paris-13), Yannick Portebois (U. of Toronto), Hervé Serry (CNRS), Ray Siemens (University of Victoria), Claire Squires (U. of Stirling), François Vallotton (U. de Lausanne), Dominique Varry (ENSSIB).
+Scientific Committee : Frédéric Barbier (IHMC-ENS), Marie-Cécile Bouju (U. Paris-8), Claude La Charité (U. du Québec à Rimouski), José Antonio Cordon (U. de Salamanca), Robert Darnton (Harvard University), Ian Gadd (Bath University), Carole Gerson (Simon Fraser University), Claude Hauser (U. de Fribourg), Lucie Hotte (U. d'Ottawa), Michel Lacroix (U. du Québec à Montréal), Éric Leroux (U. de Montréal), Yvan Lamonde (U. McGill), Bertrand Legendre (U. Paris-13), Martin Lyons (U. of New South Wales), Dominique Marquis (U. du Québec à Rimouski), Jacques Michon (U. de Sherbrooke), Jean-Yves Mollier (U. Versailles-Saint-Quentin-en-Yvelines), Claire Parfait (U. Paris-13), Yannick Portebois (U. of Toronto), Michaël Roy (U. Paris Nanterre), Hervé Serry (CNRS), Ray Siemens (University of Victoria), Claire Squires (U. of Stirling), François Vallotton (U. de Lausanne), Dominique Varry (ENSSIB).